 The good news is that London is waking up to the idea of ‘healthy streets’ – in other words, streets where all sorts of people, including young and old, choose to walk, cycle and spend time.
 This is now part of the Mayor of London’s draft Transport Strategy.

 Waltham Forest’s Mini Holland sets a recent example.
-Certain streets in Walthamstow and the Blackhorse Road area have strategically placed ‘filters’ – gates, bollards or planters – allowing cycles through, but not cars.
-In the whole cell of residential streets, there is no direct route through for traffic, but every resident can still drive to their own street.
+Certain streets in Walthamstow and the Blackhorse Road area are closed to through traffic using filters – gates, bollards or planters – allowing cycles and pedestrians through, but not cars.
+The closures are strategic, so that across a whole cell of residential streets, there is no direct route through for traffic – but every resident can still drive to and from their own street.
+Traffic travelling through the area is kept on main roads instead.

 The difference is dramatic.
 You can now hear birdsong on those streets, and children play outdoors independently.
+Communities are growing stronger, taking more pride in their front gardens and coming together to create street planting.
 Any drivers entering or leaving the area are either residents or professionals (like delivery drivers) so they take far more care.
 Within the areas, collision rates have dropped dramatically, car journeys have reduced by 50 to 90%, and there is a rise in walking and cycling, including families on the school run.

 Doesn’t that just displace traffic onto main roads?